 Since 2008 Hanson has collaborated with the Spanish visual artist, Juan Carlos Arévalo, fusing contemporary dance, photography and video creation into new and experimental works for festivals around Spain and Europe.
 Some of their stage works include: WE EARTH (2017), The Sacrifice of Giants (2016), Habla.
 De.
 La.
 Tierra.
 (2016), Dust and Water (2012), Sensitive to Noise (2010), In Without Knocking (2009), Monster Mash (2008), and Body Scores for Sound (2007).

-Currently Hanson is the artistic director/choreographer for the international DMG Foundation,- Dancing for the millennium Goals.
+During the year of 2018 Camille was working in Mexico City as artistic director/choreographer for the international DMG Foundation,- Dancing for the millennium Goals.
 The DMG Foundation is a follower of the United Nations Millennium Development Goals (MDG).
-Their new dance and audiovisual production, WE EARTH, will be on an internacional tour throughout the year of 2018.

 Camille Hanson is proudly powered by WordPress

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.ACEPTAR